Dec 20, 2013 – 1:30pm -

 * Science of Creative Intelligence or Science and Technology of Consciousness (4 units)

-** Forest Academy (2 units), Modern Programming Practices (MPP) (2 units), 34-36 units of Computer Science courses (8 are of the 500 level or higher) (and either CS 435-Algorithms or CS 505-Advanced Programming Languages), Practicum (8 units)
+** Forest Academy (2 units), Modern Programming Practices (MPP) (2 units), 34-36 units of Computer Science courses (8 units are of the 500 level or higher) (and either CS 435-Algorithms or CS 505-Advanced Programming Languages), Practicum (8 units)

 *SCI-33 Science of Creative Intelligence or Science and Technology of Consciousness: Successful completion of one of the above courses is necessary in order to continue in the program.
 The 33-lesson Science of Creative Intelligence (SCI) course presents the interdisciplinary basis of the entire graduate Computer Science program.
 The course is based on a series of videotaped lectures by Maharishi Mahesh Yogi on the nature, range, qualities, and principles of creative intelligence(as expressed in human consciousness and the laws of nature studied by the sciences).
 Maharishi also presents the expressions of creative intelligence in individual life and its application in every area of society to realize the highest potential.
 Because Computer Science like all other disciplines is based in the intellectual understanding and experience of the structures of Natural Law, the general principles brought out in this course provide a unifying theme for all of the more specific principles studied in all other courses in the curriculum.